cirosantilli/meteor-cheat/introduction.md

 Meteor is pretty radical, as it blurs the division between front and back-end.

+The concept is very interesting, but 1.2.1 simply does not feel mature enough for real apps.

 Features:

 -   server push for everything (try opening two browser tabs)